 - Cool before cutting into bars.

 You’ll be drooling after your first bite of Chewy Butterscotch Brownies.

-These are great for tailgating parties, baby showers, potlucks, or anytime you get together with friends.
+These are great for baby showers, office parties, or anytime you get together with friends.